 2017 PBV/Gap Financing RFP The Lemington Senior Development is currently under construction.
 Lease- up of residential units will begin in 2021 with completion expected in Q1 of FY 2022.
 The project consists of 54 Units with 100% supported by PBVs.
-Gap financing is provided in the amount of \$3,984,900.
-2018 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) Construction activities are ongoing for North Negley Residences: This project's financial closing occurred on April 30, 2021, and is estimated to reach completion in October 2022.
-The development consists of 45 rental units including 13 PBV units.
-Gap financing is provided in the amount of \$875,000.
+Gap Financing is provided in the amount of \$3,984,900.
+2018 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) onstruction activities are ongoing for North Negley Residences: This oject's financial closing occurred on April 30, 2021, and is estimated to ach completion in October 2022.
+The development consists of 45 rental its including 13 PBV units.
+Gap Financing is provided in the amount of 75,000.
 New Granada Square Apartments consists of 40 rental units including 10 PBV units.
 The project's financial closing occurred on June 4, 2021.
 This project is currently under construction and completion is anticipated by December 30, 2022.
-Gap financing is provided in the amount of \$1,000,000.
+Gap Financing is provided in the amount of \$1,000,000.
 2019 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) The following projects received conditional commitments of PBV/Gap Financing through a 2019 RFP.
 The HACP will continue to work with the developers to bring the projects to a successful completion.
 1. Gladstone Residences (The Community Builders, Inc.): a.
 20 PBV units, b.
 33 non-PBV units, c.
 Pre-development activities are currently ongoing. d.
-Gap financing is provided in the amount of \$1,000,000.
-2. Harvard Beatty Street Housing (TREK Development Group, Inc.): a.
+Gap Financing is provided in the amount of \$1,000,000.
+Harvard Beatty Street Housing (TREK Development Group, Inc.): a.
 8 PBV units, b.
 14 non-PBV units, c.
 The project is undergoing a Part 58 Environmental Review.
 The PBV Agreement to Enter into a HAP Contract can be finalized upon subsidy layering review approval. d.
-No gap financing is provided for this project.
-3. Fifth and Dinwiddie Redevelopment (Bridging the Gap Development, Inc.): a.
+No Gap Financing is provided for this project.
+Fifth and Dinwiddie Redevelopment (Bridging the Gap Development, Inc.): a.
 23 PBV units, b.
 144 non-PBV units, c.
-Pre-development activities are ongoing.
-2019 PBV/Gap Financing RFP d.
-Gap financing is provided in the amount of \$2,000,000 1.
-Highland-Stanton Apartments (ACTION-action Housing, Inc.): a.
+Pre-development activities are ongoing. d.
+Gap Financing is provided for this project.
+2019 PBV/Gap Financing RFP Highland-Stanton Apartments (Action Housing, Inc.): a.
 23 PBV units, b.
 No additional units, c.
 Pre-development activities are gradually subsiding.
-The project's development proposal will be sent to HUD by the end of FY 2021. d.
-Gap financing is provided in the amount of \$1,800,000.
+The project's development proposal will be sent to HUD by the enof FY 2021. d.
+Gap Financing is provided in the amount of \$1,800,000.